 Many airlines offer credit cards that have different perks for free checked bags.

-If you consider that your checked bag is $30 (this fee varies as we went over), and you’re paying for that checked bag there and back ($30 + $30), plus if whoever else you are traveling with also has checked bags, you will likely save the annual fee even on just one trip, depending on the card.
+If you consider that your checked bag is $30 (this fee varies as we went over), & you’re paying for that checked bag there & back ($30 + $30), plus if whoever else you are traveling with also has checked bags, you’ll likely save the cost of the credit card’s annual fee even on just one trip, depending on the card.

 There are some credit cards that will give you free credits for flight incidentals such as the American Express Platinum, and the Hilton Aspire.